 - A length of 30 cm, PVC (the longer the better)

 - About 300 feet of 24 AWG copper enameled wire (Secondary Wire)

 - 22k ohm Resistor

 - 9V Battery

-Step 1: Wind the Secondary first and then the Primary!
+Step 1: Wind the Secondary first, then the Primary!

 Step 2: Connect the Wireless Power Transmission System

-Bring Tesla Coil outside for it’s first run, as it really isn’t safe to run anything this potentially powerful indoors.
-There is a risk of fire.
-Flip the switch, bring a tube light or a CFL bulb near your wireless power transmission device and enjoy the light show.
+Bring your Tesla Coil outside for its first run, as it really isn’t safe to run anything this potentially powerful indoors.
+Be careful, there is a risk of fire.
+Flip the switch, bring a tube light or a CFL bulb near your wireless power transmission device and enjoy the light show!

 You can watch how my coil works in this video:

 -Jeff Salim is one of the youngest makers from Kerala and is keenly involved in the maker movement through his own blog.